Biomolecular Chemistry

-The program offers multidisciplinary training in organic chemistry focused on life sciences.
-Teaching centers on the synthesis, characterization, and study of the biological properties of essential biomolecules (nucleosides, oligonucleotides, saccharides, peptides, proteins, biopolymers, etc.).
+The program offers multidisciplinary training in organic chemistry with a focus on the life sciences.
+The curriculum centers on the synthesis, characterization, and study of the biological properties of essential biomolecules (nucleosides, oligonucleotides, saccharides, peptides, proteins, biopolymers, etc.).

 Objectives

-The Biomolecular Chemistry program (3 specializations) aims to train executives capable of managing the various research/development and/or organizational aspects of a project in the field of biomolecular chemistry.
-This program covers a wide range of skills, including the most advanced organic synthesis methodologies for obtaining biomolecules, the latest spectroscopic characterization and analysis methods, and skills in biomolecule design and development.
+The Biomolecular Chemistry track (3 specializations) aims to train professionals capable of managing the various research and development and/or organizational aspects of a project in the field of biomolecular chemistry.
+This track covers a broad range of skills, including, among others, the most advanced organic synthesis methodologies for the production of biomolecules, the latest spectroscopic characterization and analytical methods, as well as skills in the design and development of biomolecules.

-Acquiring these skills will enable graduates of this master's program to engage in dialogue with colleagues from other disciplines (biologists, physical chemists, biochemists) and propose solutions that go beyond their core expertise as chemists.
-Graduates of this master's program are eligible to pursue doctoral studies with a view to becoming a teacher-researcher or researcher (academic research or pharmaceutical industry).
-Holders of this master's degree are able to:
+Acquiring these skills will enable graduates of this master’s program to collaborate with colleagues from other disciplines (biologists, physical chemists, biochemists) and propose solutions that extend beyond their core expertise as chemists.
+Graduates of this master’s program are eligible to pursue doctoral studies with a view to becoming a faculty member or researcher (in academic research or the pharmaceutical industry).
+Graduates of this master’s program are capable of:

-• Working within a multidisciplinary team covering a broad spectrum of fundamental sciences
+• Work as part of a multidisciplinary team covering a broad range of basic sciences

-• Formulate a research project after analyzing the bibliography
+• Formulating a research proposal after reviewing the literature

-• Designing new molecules for therapeutic purposes or biochemical tools
+• Designing new molecules for therapeutic use or as biochemical tools

 • Use the computer tool